worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: Sampson et al. (2015)

-“Deltares Global Flood Map” coastal flood hazard data was obtained from The Microsoft Planetary Computer Data Catalog.
+**Deltares Global Flood Map** coastal flood hazard data was obtained from The Microsoft Planetary Computer Data Catalog.
 The data is produced by Deltares and hosted by Microsoft via Azure Blob Storage.
 The “MERITDEM”, “90m” resolution version of data for the current climate (2018 sea level) are required for return periods ranging between 5 and 100 years.

 The direct download links are: https://deltaresfloodssa.blob.core.windows.net/floods/v2021.06/global/MERITDEM/90m/GFM_global_MERITDEM90m_2018slr_rp0005_masked.nc